Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 By separating out these libraries we can reduce the size of our programs _and_ make security updates easier and more impactful.

-For example, when Heartbleed happened, we only needed to update the OpenSSL library, we didn't need to update every program that consumed it separately.
+For example, when Heartbleed happened, we only needed to update the OpenSSL library, we didn't need to update every program that consumed it.

 If RusTLS, the Rust TLS library, has a flaw, every Rust program that uses it will need to be updated and redistributed separately.